Helicopter: Early design

 In 1861, the word "helicopter" was coined by Gustave de Ponton d'Amécourt, a French inventor who demonstrated a small steam-powered model.
 While celebrated as an innovative use of a new metal, aluminum, the model never lifted off the ground.
 D'Amecourt's linguistic contribution would survive to eventually describe the vertical flight he had envisioned.
 Steam power was popular with other inventors as well.
-In 1878 the Italian Enrico Forlanini's unmanned vehicle, also powered by a steam engine, rose to a height of 13 m, where it hovered for some 20 seconds after a vertical take-off.
+In 1877, the Italian engineer, inventor and aeronautical pioneer Enrico Forlanini developed an unmanned helicopter powered by a steam engine.
+It rose to a height of 13 m, where it remained for 20 seconds, after a vertical take-off from a park in Milan.
+Milan has dedicated its city airport to Enrico Forlanini, also named Linate Airport, as well as the nearby park, the Parco Forlanini.
 Emmanuel Dieuaide's steam-powered design featured counter-rotating rotors powered through a hose from a boiler on the ground.
 In 1887 Parisian inventor, Gustave Trouvé, built and flew a tethered electric model helicopter.

 In July 1901, the maiden flight of Hermann Ganswindt's helicopter took place in Berlin-Schöneberg; this was probably the first heavier-than-air motor-driven flight carrying humans.
 A movie covering the event was taken by Max Skladanowsky, but it remains lost.

 In 1885, Thomas Edison was given US$1,000 (equivalent to $ today) by James Gordon Bennett, Jr., to conduct experiments towards developing flight.
 Edison built a helicopter and used the paper for a stock ticker to create guncotton, with which he attempted to power an internal combustion engine.
 The helicopter was damaged by explosions and one of his workers was badly burned.
 Edison reported that it would take a motor with a ratio of three to four pounds per horsepower produced to be successful, based on his experiments.
 Ján Bahýľ, a Slovak inventor, adapted the internal combustion engine to power his helicopter model that reached a height of 0.5 m in 1901.
 On 5 May 1905, his helicopter reached 4 m in altitude and flew for over 1500 m.
 In 1908, Edison patented his own design for a helicopter powered by a gasoline engine with box kites attached to a mast by cables for a rotor, but it never flew.